orioljbosch/orioljbosch.github.io/_pages/cv.md

 Work experience
 ======
+* **Researcher Assistant**, School of Economic Social and Political Science - University of Southampton
+  * _Date_: Sept.
+2020 - Present
+  * _Duties_: Elaboration of two literature reviews about 1) maximising participation in both cross-sectional and longitudinal contexts and 2) the utility of probability-based online surveys

 * **Researcher**, Research and Expertise Centre for Survey Methodology (RECSM) - Universitat Pompeu Fabra
   * _Date_: Jul.
 2017 - Present
   * _Duties_: Analyse and report the measurement quality of the European Social Survey, design and field surveys, conduct statistical analyses, design survey experiment in collaboration with the online opt-in panel Netquest